GlacioHack/xdem/doc/source/coregistration.md

 my_coreg_pipeline = xdem.coreg.NuthKaab()
 ```

-Then, coregistering a pair of elevation data can be done by calling {func}`xdem.coreg.workflows.dem_coregistration`, or
+Then, coregistering a pair of elevation data can be done by calling {func}`xdem.DEM.coregister_3d` from the DEM that
-{func}`xdem.DEM.coregister_3d` from the DEM that should be aligned.
+should be aligned.

 ```{code-cell} ipython3
 :tags: [hide-cell]